Outer-Wilds-New-Horizons/new-horizons/README.md

 - "cloud" : (string) The file path to a texture file that will be given to the clouds.
 - "cloudCap" : (string) The file path to a texture that will be put on the north pole over the clouds.
 - "cloudRamp" : (string) I don't really know what this does.
 You don't have to put anything.
+- "useBasicCloudShader" : (true/false) By default we use the same shader as Giant's deep.
+Set this to true if you just want your cloud texture to be applied as is.
 - "fogTint" : (colour) Puts tinted fog around the planet.
 - "fogSize" : (decimal number)
 - "hasRain" : (true/false)